archlinux/archlinux-keyring/.gitlab/issue_templates/New Packager Key.md

 -->
 /assign @allan @anthraxx @bluewind @dvzrv @pierre /label ~"new packager key"
+/title New packager key of <!-- MODIFY: Add new packager key holder's username -->
 <!--
 Please do not remove the above quick actions, which automatically label the issue and assign relevant users.